Coastal & Estuarine Land Conservation Program

-- Up to three projects, each with a maximum request of $3 million, are referred by the state of Ohio to the National Oceanic and Atmospheric Administration for final consideration and funding.
+- Up to two projects, each with a maximum request of $1 million, are referred by the state of Ohio to the National Oceanic and Atmospheric Administration for final consideration and funding.

 - Ohio's CELCP Coordinator will meet with interested applicants.

 - A state's eligibility for federal CELCP funding is contingent upon the state's development of a plan for conservation of remaining open and natural areas.
 Through the Ohio Coastal Management Program, the Office of Coastal Management created such a plan for Ohio which was approved in 2010.

 Ohio's Coastal and Estuarine Land Conservation Program Plan was developed according to NOAA federal guidelines (PDF).